 No medical life insurance is a great option if you are in good health, like convenience, do not like paramed exams, and you are in a hurry to complete your life insurance.

 With guaranteed issue life insurance, few if any questions are asked.
 The main reason why any health questions are asked is to determine if you will receive a level or graded death benefit.

-After your file has been reviewed, the underwriter determines if you are eligible for life insurance, and what rate they will charge you.
+After your file has been reviewed, the underwriter determines if you are eligible for life insurance, and at what rate.

-Approved As Applied – You received the underwriting rate you were expecting.
+Approved As Applied – You received the price you were expecting.

-Approved Other Than As You Applied (AOTA) – You may receive approval at a more or less favorable rate class than expected.
+Approved Other Than As You Applied (AOTA) – You may receive approval at a more or less favorable rate class.

-Postponed – If you were just diagnosed or recently completed treatment for a health issue, some carriers may postpone offering life insurance to you for a period of time.
+Postponed – If you were recently diagnosed or just completed treatment, you may be postponed for a period of time.